Skip to main content

 Rwanda:

-Drink bottled or purified water only - Tap water in Rwanda is not safe for visitors to drink.
-Stick to bottled water with sealed caps or properly purified water.
+Drink bottled or purified water only - Tap water in Rwanda isn't safe for visitors to drink.
+Stick to bottled water with the seal intact, or water you've properly purified yourself.

 Americas